FreeAnalyticsPR/FreeAnalyticsPR/README.md

 ### INTRODUCTION
 * Established privately owned businesses at FY2023 and FY2024Q1.
   * Responsible for sales of analytical qualities:
-    * Implementation of machine learning models and dashboards.
+    * Implementation of machine learning models and dashboards wiht Python/R/BigQuery/Tableau/Looker Studio.
-    * Writing of ad-hoc research reports.
+    * Writing of ad-hoc research reports with PowerPoint/Narratives.
     * Statistical guidance with Python/R/SQL/Excel.

 * Certified professional in data analytics and algorithm dev with Python/R at Jupyter Notebook: